 In 1993, Lexiuste Cajuste was arbitrarily detained and severely tortured by Haitian military forces under Dorélien’s command because of his role as a union organizer and pro-democracy activist.
-Under international pressure, Cajuste was eventually released and fled to the United States.
-Miraculously, he survived the torture, but to this day suffers severe physical disabilities as a result.
+Under international pressure, Cajuste was eventually released and thereafter fled to the United States.
+Miraculously, he survived the torture, but to this day he suffers severe physical disabilities as a result.

 Read here for more information on CJA’s case against FRAPH leader Emmanuel “Toto” Constant. »

 The Raboteau Criminal Trial in Haiti

 The survivors of the Raboteau massacre started fighting for justice the very next day, when they filed complaints in Haiti with a local judge.
 CJA partner, Bureau des Avocats Internationaux (BAI), later filed complaints against senior military and paramilitary leaders, and brought the case to a successful 6-week trial in Haitian courts in 2000.
 The Haitian trial resulted in the conviction of Dorélien and 52 other soldiers and death squad members as well as a large damage award for the plaintiffs.

 U.S. DISTRICT COURT FOR THE SOUTHERN DISTRICT OF FLORIDA